Best Low Commission Realtors (2024 Update)

 FAQ about low-commission realtors

-You can — real estate commission is always negotiable — but it’s generally not easy to do on your own.
+You can — real estate commission is always negotiable — but it’s generally not easy to do independently.
 Agents have a lot of expenses to cover and generally won’t be willing to drop their rates too much, especially for one-off customers.
 You may have more luck if:

-• You have a super high-value home: $1M+ is still going to be a big payday for the agent, even at the reduced commission rate.
+• You have a super high-value home: $1M+ will still be a big payday for the agent, even at the reduced commission rate.

 • There aren’t many people selling in your area: agents may be willing to lower rates to be competitive with other agents and secure new business.